 Plants have a variety of strategies to buffer vulnerability to water and nutrient stress caused by extreme droughts, such as allocating more C to deep roots (Joslin et al., 2000; Schenk and Jackson, 2005), investing in mycorrhizal fungi (Rapparini and Peñuelas, 2014), or reducing leaf area without shifting leaf nutrient content (Pilon et al., 1996).
 Alternatively, presence of deep roots doesn't necessarily lead to deep soil moisture utilization, as seen in a 6-year Amazonian throughfall exclusion experiment where deep root water uptake was still limited, even with high volumetric water content (Markewitz et al., 2010).
 Elevated CO2 alone will enhance growth and water-use efficiency (Keenan et al., 2013), reducing susceptibility to drought.
 However, such increased productivity within a forest stand, and associated structural overshoot during favorable climate windows, can also be reversed by increased competition for light, nutrients, and water during unfavorable UCEs - potentially leading to mortality overshoot (Fig. 1d) and higher C loss.
-Mortality overshoot could be an explanation for the negative integrated-C-change (i.e., C loss) in the majority of eCO2-only simulations (18 out of 24 scenarios; Table 2).
+Mortality overshoot, as a result of structural overshoot, could be an explanation for the negative severity-climate index (i.e., C loss) in the majority of eCO2-only simulations (18 out of 24 scenarios; Table 2).

 Effects of CO2 fertilization on plant C allocation strategies are uncertain.
 As a result, ecosystem models differ in their assumptions on controls of C allocation in response to eCO2, leading to divergent plant C use efficiencies (Fleischer et al., 2019).
-Global scale terrestrial models are beginning to include dynamic C allocation schemes, over fixed ratios, that account for concurrent environmental constraints on plants, such as water, and adjust allocation based on resource availability (Weng et al., 2015; Zhu et al., 2019), but the representation of C allocation is still debated and progressing (De Kauwe et al., 2014; Montané et al., 2017; Reyes et al., 2017).
-It is worth investigating the differences between C allocation based on the allometric partitioning theory (i.e., allocation follows a power allometry function between plant size and organs which is insensitive to environmental conditions; Niklas, 1993), as an alternative to ratio-based optimal partitioning theory (i.e., allocation to plant organs based on the most limiting resources) (McCarthy and Enquist, 2007) or fixed ratios (Table 3), particularly due to VDMs substantial use of allometric relationships.
-A meta-analysis of 164 studies found that allometric partitioning theory outperformed optimal partitioning theory in explaining drought-induced changes in C allocation (Eziz et al., 2017).
+Global scale terrestrial models are beginning to include optimal dynamic C allocation schemes, over fixed ratios, that account for concurrent environmental constraints on plants, such as water, and adjust allocation based on resource availability such as in LM3-PPA (Weng et al., 2015), but the representation of C allocation is still debated and progressing (De Kauwe et al., 2014; Montané et al., 2017; Reyes et al., 2017).
+Options for carbon allocation strategies can based on the allometric partitioning theory (i.e., allocation follows a power allometry function between plant size and organs which is insensitive to environmental conditions; Niklas, 1993), as an alternative to ratio-based optimal partitioning theory (i.e., allocation to plant organs based on the most limiting resources) (McCarthy and Enquist, 2007) or fixed ratios (Table 3), and the strategies should be further investigated particularly due to VDMs substantial use of allometric relationships.
+A metaanalysis of 164 studies found that allometric partitioning theory outperformed optimal partitioning theory in explaining drought-induced changes in C allocation (Eziz et al., 2017).
+Further eco-evolutionarily-based approaches such as optimal response or game-theoretic optimization, as well as entropy-based approaches are useful when wanting to simulate higher levels of complexity (reviewed in Franklin et al. 2012).
+With more frequent UCEs and the need for plants to reduce water consumption, a shift in the optimal strategy of allocation between leaves and fine roots should change.
+The goal functions (e.g., fitness proxy) used in optimal response modeling can account for these shifts in costs and benefits of allocation between all organs (Franklin et al. 2009, 2012).